-POLICY AND PROCEDURES FOR IMPLEMENTING REASONABLE ACCOMMODATIONS FOR STUDENTS requests informally.
+POLICY AND PROCEDURES FOR IMPLEMENTING REASONABLE ACCOMMODATIONS FOR STUDENTS allow qualified students the opportunity to participate in programs and activities at the College.
+Mercy recognizes that there may be times when students and their instructors can resolve accommodation requests informally.
 In many cases, however, such requests require a more formal process with the request being made to and considered by a designated decision-maker, with the opportunity for an appeal, as provided for in these procedures.